void

 Na zastávcenn flag

-Na zastávce was one of the pubs where gardener Kalenda made a stop on his world tour.
-A pub with the same name is mentioned again in the next chapter in the anecdote about the construction site foreman who was not to drink alcohol.
+Na zastávce was one of the pubs where gardener Kalenda stopped during his world tour.
+A pub with the same name is mentioned again in the next chapter, in the anecdote about the building foreman who was not supposed to drink alcohol.

 Background

-Na zastávce was seemingly a pub in Vinohrady.
-It is most probably referred to a pub in Palackého třída 713, now Franczouska.
-There were nevertheless two other pubs with this name in Prague but none of them fit the route of gardener Kalenda.
+Na zastávce was apparently a pub in Vinohrady.
+It most probably refers to a pub at Palackého třída 713, now Francouzská.
+There were, however, two other pubs with this name in Prague, but neither of them matched gardener Kalenda's route.

 Quote(s) from the novel